alloba/book-of-hours-notes/books/Cardea's Delights.md

 The third volume of Abbot Geffrey's hypothetical theological dialogues in the Socratic mode.
 ### Partial Study Description
+I'm Reading...

+'If Janus were an Hour, Cardea might be counted among his Names, but the world has never turned in such a manner, and so and she is not…'
 ### Study Complete Description
+I've Read...

+Geffrey discusses the 'living Signs' -signs which change their shape, and whose flexibility is part of what makes it identifiable.
+He gives as one example 'the Paradox of the Hinge', and draws comparisons with the 'Names' called Twins (who would be considered Hours beyond the Church).
+He hints at the 'Amethyst Vessel' which can be sanctified by the Great Signs in the presence of Knock...